reisir/settings/README.md

 ## TODO:

+- [ ] Close button
+- [ ] Make the upcoming image picker preset able to check if it's the only instance in that category
+- [ ] Check if containers can be taller than their contents without affecting flow
 - [ ] Redo the Settings skins separate from the generated skins styles etc
 - [ ] Clamp based scrolling
   - [ ] Figure out a better way to make the scroll indicator work